 Each hotel sets its own policies, but on a nonrefundable advance booking prepayment, the best offer may be a credit toward a future stay rather than a cash refund.

 One-sided contracts allow cruise lines lots of leeway in how they respond to hurricanes without giving you the option of a refund.
-They seldom cancel outright; instead, they skip scheduled ports, substitute ports, depart early or late, and otherwise adapt.
+They seldom cancel outright when a hurricane threatens your trip; instead, they skip scheduled ports, substitute ports, depart early or late, and otherwise adapt.
 With a major change in itinerary, a cruise line may volunteer a voucher toward a future cruise or a shipboard credit, but no law obliges them to do so.
 Moreover, cruise lines are generally pretty hard-nosed about changes.

-When Irene hit Puerto Rico, for example, ships on both Royal Caribbean and Carnival departed San Juan early leaving hundreds of travelers behind in San Juan.
-Carnival put them up in hotels and agreed to fly them to their next port, but Royal made that offer only for the small number who bought their air through Royal and stiffed the others.
+When Hurricane Irene hit Puerto Rico, for example, ships on both Royal Caribbean and Carnival departed San Juan early, leaving hundreds of travelers behind in San Juan.
+Carnival put them up in hotels and agreed to fly them to their next port, but Royal Caribbean made that offer only for the small number who bought their air through Royal Caribbean and stiffed the others.

 Stay in Charge

 Ordinary TCI doesn’t give you the flexibility to decide, in advance, that you don’t want to risk visiting or cruising in an area likely to be hit.
 If you want to keep control of your own decision whether to go or cancel, get “cancel for any reason” TCI.
 It’s more expensive, but it’s the only way to cancel without a potentially long squabble with an insurance company and possible denial of your claim.

 Obviously, for anyone planning to travel in areas in or near a hurricane’s path, the watchword is, “Keep checking your supplier’s website.”
 Suppliers are pretty good about posting their current cancellation, delay, and rebooking provisions.